The Meaning of Numbers: The Number 27

 The number 27 derives part of its meaning from being the cube of 3 (3 x 3 x 3).

 Sarah, Abraham's wife who name means "princess" or "princess of the multitude," is the only woman in Scripture whose age at death is recorded.
 She died at the age of 127 (100 + 27, see Genesis 23:1).
 Abraham, after mourning for his wife, bought a cave in Hebron in which to bury her.
 Abraham himself would ultimately be laid to rest in the cave (Genesis 25:9), as well as Isaac and his wife Rebekah and Jacob and his wife Leah (49:29 - 32).

-The New Testament, in most modern translations like the KJV, NIV and others, contains twenty-seven separate books.
-These books, along with the Old Testament's 39, makes 66 books total.
-The original version of Scripture, however, canonized by Ezra and the Apostle John, had only 49 books (7 x 7, the number of perfection squared).
+The New Testament, in most modern translations like the KJV, NIV and others, contains 27 separate books.
+The Old Testament, meanwhile, has 39 books making 66 total.
+The original version of Scripture, however, canonized by Ezra and the Apostle John, had only 49 books (7 x 7, which is perfection squared).